The Legal Accountability Project’s Centralized Clerkships Database benefits every law school.

 · Improving the Clerkship Pipeline: Regardless of law schools’ existing resources, law students regularly convey to LAP that the clerkship application process is “opaque,” “confusing,” “nebulous,” and a “black box” and that they choose not to clerk because they lack transparent information.
 LAP’s Database will empower more students to clerk, armed with the confidence that they will be treated fairly and respectfully during both the interview process and their tenure as law clerks.

 · Judicial Externships – Many law schools offer judicial externship programs.
-Externship candidates can also read surveys in the Database before interning or externing for judges, thereby ensuring safe workplaces for student externs—and fostering student wellness.
+Externship candidates can also read surveys in the Database before interning for judges, thereby ensuring safe workplaces for student externs—and fostering student wellness.

 · Alumni Support – Law school alumni convey to LAP that they had negative clerkship experiences; wish the Database existed when they were students applying for clerkships; and did not feel empowered to share information with their law schools.
 Support for this initiative exists across alumni communities.
 LAP encourages law schools to listen to their alumni (and students) who resoundingly demand increased transparency in the clerkship application process.